jogarijo/repl-apostrophe-boilerplate/README.md

-# REPL (based on Apostrophe Boilerplate v2.x)
+# repl-apostrophe-boilerplate (based on Apostrophe Boilerplate v2.x)

 ## Issue description

 [...]

-## Deviations of this REPL
+## Deviations from the boilerplate

-This REPL is based on Apostrophe Boilerplate v2.x, with the main changes described below:
+This repository is based on Apostrophe Boilerplate v2.x, with the main changes described below:

 - [...]

 See the commit(s) of this branch for detailed changes.

-## Starting the REPL
+## Starting the project

 First, you must ensure a MongoDB server is running locally so Apostrophe can start.
 A new database named `repl-apostrophe-boilerplate` will be created.

-Then initialize the REPL using the commands below:
+Then initialize the project using the commands below:

 ```shell
 npm install                                  # Install dependencies